phryneas/redux-starter-kit/docs/usage/usage-with-typescript.md

     })
     builder.addCase(updateUserById.rejected, (state, action) => {
       if (action.payload) {
-        // Being that we passed in MyKnownError to rejectType in `updateUserById`, the type information will be available here. state.error = action.payload.errorMessage
+        // Since we passed in `MyKnownError` to `rejectType` in `updateUserById`, the type information will be available here. state.error = action.payload.errorMessage
       } else {
         state.error = action.error